freddyox/freddyox.github.io/_posts/2018-10-13-bayesian_classifier.md

   <img src="/images/bayes_classifier/which_class_is_max.png" alt="" height="99%" width="99%">
     <figcaption>Fig. 2 - Summarizing the classification within the feature space, where
-    light blue means that the Class A posterior is a maximum, tan is Class B, and dark red is Class C. The binning in both directions is 1/100.</figcaption>
+    light blue means that the Class A posterior is a maximum, tan is Class B, and dark red is Class C. The binning in both directions is 1/100.
+Note that this depends on the training data, which is randomly generated, and does not reflect the exact nature of the above plots (but it is close).</figcaption>
 </figure>